python-control/python-control/doc/config.rst

    If True plot omega-damping grid in :func:`pole_zero_plot`.
 If False or None show imaginary axis for continuous-time systems, unit circle for discrete-time systems.
-If `empty`, do not draw any additonal lines.
+If 'empty', do not draw any additional lines.

    Note: this setting only applies to pole/zero plots.
 For root locus plots, the 'rlocus.grid' parameter value is used as the default.